nholtz/sanal-book/_build/text/displacements/workenergy/external-work-strain-energy.md

 ![Figure](../../../images/displacements/workenergy/bending-0.svg)

-As loads are increased from 0 to their final values, moment on the element also increases from 0 to $M_x$ and anglr change, $d\theta$ increases linearly from 0.
+As loads are increased from 0 to their final values, moment on the element also increases from 0 to $M_x$ and angle change, $d\theta$ increases linearly from 0 at the same time.

-The work done on the element by the internal forces is the strain energy stored.
+The work done on the element by the internal forces is the strain energy.

 Considering only bending moments,